-- 1.2.2 The service is provided in accordance with the provisions contained in ICAO Annex 15 Aeronautical Information Services. - 1.2.3 NOTAM may be requested from the AIS Briefing Office and Christchurch Notam Office, New Zealand.
+- 1.3.2 The service is provided in accordance with the provisions contained in ICAO Annex 15 Aeronautical Information Services. - 1.3.3 NOTAM may be requested from the AIS Briefing Office and Christchurch Notam Office, New Zealand.

-2.1.1 The Aeronautical Information Service is responsible for the collection and dissemination of information for the entire territory of the Cook Islands and for the airspace encompassed by the Cook Sector of the Auckland Oceanic FIR.
+- 2.1.1 The Aeronautical Information Service is responsible for the collection and dissemination of information for the entire territory of the Cook Islands and for the airspace encompassed by the Cook Sector and Rarotonga CTR/CTA of the Auckland Oceanic FIR. - 2.1.2 Responsibility for the provision of AIS within the Cook Sector of the Auckland Oceanic FIR is vested in the Airport Authority under the delegation from the Ministry of Transport, Cook Islands.

-3 AFRONAUTICAL PUBLICATIONS
+3 AERONAUTICAL PUBLICATIONS